Zap Energy: History

-In April 2024, Zap Energy published a research paper showing that FuZE had demonstrated 1-3 keV plasma electron temperatures (11 to 37 million degrees C), the simplest, smallest, and lowest cost device to do so.

-In October 2024, the firm announced that it closed a $130 million Series D and had begun operating a platform named Century to do integrated tests of power plant relevant technologies like repetitive pulsed power and liquid metal walls.
+In April 2024, Zap Energy published a research paper showing that FuZE had demonstrated 1–3 keV plasma electron temperatures (11 to 37 million degrees C), the simplest, smallest, and lowest cost device to do so.
+In October 2024, the company announced that it closed a $130 million Series D and had begun operating a platform named Century for integrated tests of power plant relevant technologies like repetitive pulsed power and liquid metal walls.